Expression

 Parameters

-vars Sequence[Expression] A list of variables required
+• vars (Sequence[Expression]) A list of variables

 sin

-Expression.sin()
+Expression.sin() -> Expression

-Compute the sine of the expression.
+Take the sine of this expression, returning the result.

 solve_linear_system